-Coaching/Counseling is the expected method for the supervisor to inform an employee about a problem in the areas of work performance, conduct, or attendance.
+Coaching/counseling is the expected method for the supervisor to inform an employee about a problem in the areas of work performance, conduct, or attendance.
 The objective of performance coaching/counseling is to help the employee recognize that a problem exists and to develop effective solutions to it.
 Since it is the supervisor's approach to a performance problem that often brings about the employee's decision to change behavior, it is critical that the supervisor be prepared.
+Coaching/counseling is intended to be a deliberation and discussion between the supervisor and employee.
 Normally, performance problems can be resolved at this step.
-Coaching/counseling memos or notes kept in the supervisor's operating file should be deactivated in the same manner as oral reminders (Section VI.A.)
+Coaching/counseling memos or notes kept in the supervisor's operating file should be deactivated in the same manner as oral reminders (Section VI.A) If a bargaining-unit employee requests a shop steward prior to or during coaching/counseling, such request shall be granted.